jazzband/django-nose/README.rst

 Enabling Fast Fixtures
 ----------------------

-django-nose includes a nose plugin which drastically speeds up your tests by eliminating redundant setup of Django test fixtures.
+django-nose includes a fixture bundler which drastically speeds up your tests by eliminating redundant setup of Django test fixtures.
 To use it...

 1. Subclass ``django_nose.FastFixtureTestCase`` instead of
    ``django.test.TestCase``.
 (I like to import it ``as TestCase`` in my project's ``tests/__init__.py`` and then import it from there into my actual tests.
 Then it's easy to sub the base class in and out.)
 This alone will cause fixtures to load once per class rather than once per test.
-2. Activate the fixture-bundling plugin by passing the ``--with-fixture-bundling`` option to ``./manage.py test``.
-This loads each unique set of fixtures only once, even beyond class boundaries.
+2. Activate fixture bundling by passing the ``--with-fixture-bundling`` option to ``./manage.py test``.
+This loads each unique set of fixtures only once, even across class boundaries.

 How Fixture Bundling Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~